DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcstatusbar-class.md

 ### <a name="parameters"></a>Parâmetros

 *nIndex*<br/>
-[em] Especifica o índice do painel ao qual você deseja atribuir uma nova cor de texto.
+no Especifica o índice do painel ao qual você deseja atribuir uma nova cor de texto.

 *clrText*<br/>
-[em] Especifica a cor do texto.
+no Especifica a cor do texto.

-*bAtualização*<br/>
+*bInformações*<br/>
-[em] Se TRUE, atualize o conteúdo do painel imediatamente.
+no Se for TRUE, atualize o conteúdo do painel imediatamente.
 Caso contrário, não atualize o conteúdo do painel até que o painel seja invalidado por outro método.

-## <a name="cmfcstatusbarsetpanewidth"></a><a name="setpanewidth"></a>CMFCStatusBar::SetPaneWidth
+## <a name="cmfcstatusbarsetpanewidth"></a><a name="setpanewidth"></a> CMFCStatusBar::SetPaneWidth

 Defina a largura do painel da barra de status.